Best Peru Itinerary to Avoid Altitude Sickness

 Higher altitudes increase our need for fuel, which is why it is best to have a calorie-based diet.
 Make sure to eat healthy snacks including lots of whole grains in your meals.

-If you’re wondering if there are any medicines that can help you with the altitude sickness symptoms, you could buy Diamox or Soroche Pills from any drugstore in Peru.
+If you’re wondering if any medicines can help you with altitude sickness symptoms, you could buy Diamox or Soroche Pills from any drugstore in Peru.
 However, we recommend consulting with a doctor first before taking any of these medications.

 The Best Way to Approach Altitude in Peru